Quora: Parlio acquisition

 In March 2016, Quora acquired the online community website Parlio.

 Question details

 Users were able to add descriptions to questions.
-On December 8, 2015, these were limited to 300 characters, and questions themselves to 150, not affecting existing questions.
-On August 3, 2017, question details were discontinued entirely and replaced with an optional source URL input field to provide context, reportedly to encourage users to phrase questions more descriptively.
+In early December 2015, these were limited to 800 characters, and questions themselves to 150, not affecting existing questions.
+In August 2017, question details were discontinued entirely and replaced with an optional source URL input field to provide context, reportedly to encourage users to phrase questions more descriptively.
 Existing question details were stored in comments under respective questions.

 Advertisement rollouts

 In April 2016, Quora began a limited rollout of advertising on the site.
 The first ad placement that the company accepted was from Uber.
-Over the next few years the site began gradually to show more ads, but still maintained efforts to limit the number of ads and to keep the ads it did show relevant to the users seeing them.
+Over the next few years the site began gradually to show more ads, which Vox described in 2019 as "...still relatively sparse."

 Multilingual expansion

 In October 2016, Quora launched a Spanish version of its website to the public; in early 2017, a beta version of Quora in French was announced.
 In May 2017, beta versions in German and Italian were introduced.
 In September 2017 a beta version in Japanese was launched.
 In April 2018, Beta versions in Hindi, Portuguese, and Indonesian were launched. in September 2018, Quora announced that additional versions in Bengali, Marathi, Tamil, Telugu, Finnish, Norwegian, Swedish, and Dutch were planned.